brianfriessen/flutter_serial_monitor/README.md

 # flutter_serial_monitor

-A serial Port Monitor App similar to PUTTY by shows Rx and Tx data in different windows.
+A serial Port Monitor App similar to PUTTY but shows Rx and Tx data in different windows.
+Uses the flutter_libserialport package.

 Only tested on macOS

 ## Getting Started